Incidents of flu appear to be on the rise in Vt.

 Vermont Gas hears objections to pipeline

-MONKTON (AP) -- A number of Monkton residents oppose a proposed natural gas pipeline route,
+MONKTON (AP) -- A number of Monkton residents oppose a proposed natural gas pipeline route, saying it’s too close to their homes.

 Vermont Gas is proposing the line to International Paper in Ticonderoga, N.Y., would run through Monkton on its way to Lake Champlain.